 At its simplest level, plushophilia is the “devoted appreciation of and love for stuffed animals or plushies,” so called because they are made of a fabric called plush.
 Plush can be made from any of several different textiles, with the distinction being that it has a pile.
 Pile is formed by sewing the fabric into loops that rise from the surface.
 Modern stuffed animals are made from polyester plush, which is a synthetic material.

-Plush toys come in a variety of different types.
+Stuffed toys come in a variety of different types.
 Some are cute.
-Some are related to a particular storyworld, TV show, or movie.
+Some are related to a particular story world, TV show, or movie.
 What they all have in common is that they are soft, furry toys filled with stuffing.
-These toys are commonly given to small children as a comfort object.
+These toys are commonly given to small children as comfort objects.

-Adults who enjoy having stuffed animals also tend to find them to be objects of comfort and reassurance.
+Adults who enjoy having a plush animal also tend to find them to be objects of comfort and reassurance.
 Also, however, adult collectors of stuffed animals may have a particular set of characteristics they look for in their stuffed friends.